Category: Articles

 As the previous point suggested, video conferencing can be compromised.
 A great example of attacks like these is the “Zoom Bombing” attacks during the COVID-19 crisis.

 During the beginning of the pandemic, online meetings and video conferencing were the safest options to keep workflows continuing while maintaining safety guidelines.
-But hackers saw this as a new opportunity to trouble the general public.
+However, hackers saw this as a new opportunity to trouble the general public.

 Zoom bombing is when an unauthorized person or party joins a Zoom video conference, bypasses all security controls, and gains access to the entire chat.